what I see

 As I journey down new paths, I act first from inspiration, no contrivance or

 over-planned composition.
-That planning can extinguish the original spark.
 Preliminary sketches are usually a few lines.
 More definition only serves to take the life out of the process.
 I don’t consciously plan a painting based on rules of composition or color.
 Those elements are a natural part of the creative process and work themselves seamlessly into a new painting.